 Brooklyn’s smallest neighborhood is the historically and architecturally significant Vinegar Hill.
 It lies just east of Dumbo and is usually included with its larger neighbor in online searches.

 Vinegar Hill is home to 19th-Century Federal Style and Greek Revival townhouses.
 Its low rise character stands in sharp contrast to Dumbo’s large warehouses.
-Look here if you prefer a townhouse to a loft.
+In addition, Vinegar Hill lacks any major tourist attractions.
+Look here for townhouses and privacy.